dsw7/MetAromatic/README.md

 ```
 pip3 install --requirement requirements.txt
 ```
-This commmand will install the remaining project dependencies based on the `requirements.txt` file.
+This command will install the remaining project dependencies based on the `requirements.txt` file.
 Last, make the program entrypoint executable:
 ```
 chmod +x MetAromatic/runner.py